RSV, COVID-19, and Flu: What to Know About This Season's Vaccines

 Who should get vaccinated

 The Centers for Disease Control and Prevention (CDC) recommends an updated COVID-19 vaccine for everyone six months of age and older.
+This vaccine is especially important if you are immunocompromised, have lung disease, or have a high body mass index (BMI).

 Where you can get vaccinated

-You can visit a participating pharmacy or find a location at vaccines.gov
+You can visit a participating pharmacy or find a location at vaccines.gov.

 What to do if you get COVID-19